Jeff Strickler

 The story doesn't end when the tree falls . . .

-Wood is also an organic material that carries the record of a life lived.
-Each tree, and every piece shaped from it, holds a singular history written in its grain: in shifting patterns of grain, color variations, knots, voids, spalting, and decay.
-These are stories of weather, time, stress, growth and perseverance.
+Wood is an organic material that carries the record of a life lived.
+Each tree, and every piece shaped from it, holds a singular history written in its grain: shifting patterns of grain, color variations, knots, voids, spalting, and decay.
+These are stories of time, weather, stress, growth and resilience.

 It is my privilege to help tell these stories.
-The making of each piece becomes a conversation — the material informs and often guides the final form.
-My role is to engage with what is present, to reveal rather than impose, and to create objects that are visually compelling, wonderful to hold, and respectful of their origin.My work is centered on urban “found” wood — trees at the end of their life, or those lost to a storm or landscaping change, and often destined for mulch, firewood, or landfill.
+Creating each piece becomes a conversation with the material; one that inspires — and often guides — the final form.
+My role is to reveal rather than impose, creating objects that are visually compelling, satisfying to hold, and respectful of their origin.My work centers on urban “found” wood — trees at the end of their life, or lost to storms or landscape change, and often destined for mulch, firewood, or landfill.
 Working with this material, I aim to give it renewed presence and purpose.

-Many pieces begin on the lathe, where form emerges through a process of careful removal — shaping, refining, and uncovering what lies within.
-As new surfaces are exposed, the character of the wood is more fully revealed as well.
-Careful sanding and finish treatments bring out the grain, color and luster in the wood.
-At times I incorporate additional media (color, inlay material, or metal) to complement the wood, or to introduce texture or contrast, but always with the intention that each piece remains, at its essence, a wood object.
+Many pieces begin on the lathe, where form emerges through careful removal.
+As new surfaces are exposed, the character of the wood is revealed.
+Sanding and finish treatments bring out its grain, color and luster.
+At times I incorporate color, inlay material, or metal to introduce texture or contrast, but always with the intention that each piece remains, at its essence, a wooden object.

 A selection of artwork available to purchase.